Kitabı oku: «Bankrupt.Me-Not. Book of Problems»

 Yes, there are some very talented entrepreneurs out there who are able to grow exponentially with a loan at 15 to 25% interest…

-Solution: if a business executive or entrepreneur does not want to see a ‘black swan’ from the window one day, he should monitor the immediate future for the inevitable moment when it is no longer possible to increase the cash flow.
+if a business executive or entrepreneur does not want to see a ‘black swan’ from the window one day, he should monitor the immediate future for the inevitable moment when it is no longer possible to increase cash flow.
 Only a growing business can cope with borrowing, otherwise you are on a down escalator.
 If your turnover has stopped growing or earnings have begun to fall, the loan with its draconian interest rate must be urgently reduced or disposed of altogether.
+Solution:

 We often believe that we are the ones to be spared.
 If the entrepreneur in Problem 7 (Example two – the bank foreclosed on an undervalued property for next to nothing) had sold some of his property even at a discount in good time, he would have been able to pay off the loans or reduce them considerably, and then use the remainder to invigorate his business again.
-But it is so hard to switch from a Mercedes to a more modest car, or to sell a country estate that is not needed at the moment!
+But it is hard to switch from a Mercedes to a more modest car, or to sell a country estate that is not needed at the moment!
 No stomach for it.
-And, inevitably, the entrepreneur loses the property in a court of law, with the creditors taking it away for a mere song.
+And, inevitably, the entrepreneur loses the property in a court of law, with the creditors snapping it up for a mere song.

 Sometimes, instead of borrowing as a sole way to generate cash, you have to move your bad sellers even below cost.

-The sales kept growing, but the share of loss makers in the company’s turnover shot ahead of the profitable product share.
+Sales kept growing, but the share of loss makers in the company’s turnover shot ahead of the profitable product share.

 Ücretsiz ön izlemeyi tamamladınız.